Alezx311/melody-processing/README.md

 ```

 - App will be open at <http://127.0.0.1:3000>

-- !
-Please, choose instrument (even if it have default option)
+- REQUIRED!
+Please, choose instrument manually (even if it have default option)
+- Tone.js not working properly with all samples, its good with piano and guitar
-- !
+- REQUIRED!
 Please, click on any note button after previous step.
 - If you want, change melody key, scale, or other settings.
 - Click "Generate"
 - Click "Play"